Rapid Changes in Mobility

 COVID-19 has changed the way people will move for the foreseeable future.
 What does this change in mobility mean for the insurance and transportation industries?
 What new models are emerging?

 Although mobility across the board is down, the mix of modality based on each individual's new life has changed.
 Some people are driving more instead of taking public transport.
 Some people are driving less because they now work from home.
 The rapid change in mobility behaviors has been accelerated by the convergence of factors that range from the seismic shift to remote working, people's inherent concern about coming into proximity with others, increasing awareness of sustainability and healthy lifestyles, and of course the abundance of shared mobility services in urban areas.

 Opportunity for Insurers

 These rapid changes in mobility present a challenge, but also an exciting opportunity for the insurance and transport industries.
 There is a shift from predictable, one-dimensional mobility routines, to dynamic usage across multiple transport modes and services.
 This requires a real-time measure and understanding, on a per-person basis, of which transport modes someone is using, when and how they are using them.
-Thus, there’s a need for delivering flexible and risk-aware mobility and insurance services for these new post-Covid consumers.
-With the technology available today and a smartphone in every consumer’s pocket, we are starting to see more and more exciting new insurance offerings, such as Mobly, offering multimodality policies: a policy that also covers other modes of transport; and pay-per-mile products such as King Price Insurance.
+Thus, there's a need for delivering flexible and risk-aware mobility and insurance services for these new post-Covid consumers.
+With the technology available today and a smartphone in every consumer’s pocket, we are starting to see more and more exciting new insurance offerings, such as Mobly, offering multimodality policies and pay-per-mile products such as King Price Insurance.

 What will auto-insurance products look like in 2025?
 Will there be auto-insurance as we know it today?
 For insurers to stay in the game, they will have to build on these new trends and cover more than just one modality in the policies they offer.